 Step Into the Studio

-This is simply a peek into my personal life since you’ll find me almost every single day plunking out something on the piano I grew up with.
+This is another peek into my personal life since you’ll find me almost every single day plunking out something on the old piano I have been pounding since childhood.

 More Delicious Recipes

-Keep your eyes peeled for a new gluten-free, vegan, flour-less bread recipe that I tweaked and make weekly now. (p.s. if you had told me years ago I would someday be baking vegan g-free recipes with nuts, I would have called you NUTS.
-But auto-immune diseases and GI issues are no joke!)
+If you had told me years ago I would be baking vegan g-free recipes with nuts, I would have called you NUTS; however, auto-immune diseases and GI issues are no joke!

 Antidote to Holiday Sweet Eating